miekg/skydns2/README.md

 SkyDNS needs to be restarted for configuration changes to take effect.
 This might change, so that SkyDNS can re-read the config from Etcd after a HUP signal.

+You can also use the commandline option, however the settings in etcd take precedence.

 ### Environment Variables